NOAA-ORR-ERD/WebGnomeClient/doc/location_files/prince_william_sound_examples.rst

 Try out these examples to learn the basics of modeling oil spills in Prince William Sound, Alaska.
-Explore how wind can move an oil spill in a direction different from the currents, and how model and observation limitations can be overcome by considering both the "Best Guess" and the "Minimum Regret" (Uncertainty) solutions.
+Explore how wind can move an oil spill in a direction different from the currents, and how model and observation limitations can be overcome by considering both the "Best Estimate" and the "Uncertainty" solutions.
 This knowledge will help you in designing your own WebGNOME model runs.

 Two sets of example problems are provided.
-Begin by loadidng the Prince William Sound Location File.
+Begin by loading the Prince William Sound Location File.

 Example Set I